baselime/docs/observability-as-code/basic.md

 order: -1
 ---

-For every project, developers must create a `index.yml` file in the root of the `.baselime` folder.
-This file is used to specify metadata on the project.
+For every application, developers must create a `index.yml` file in the root of the `.baselime` folder.
+This file is used to specify metadata on the application.
 This can be initialised with the Baselime CLI.

 ``` bash # :icon-terminal: terminal
 baselime init
 ```

+This is an interactive command to initialise the `.baselime` folder.
+The command prompts the user for a list of serverless functions that are part of the application being initialised.

-Once the `.baselime` folder has been initialised, Observability as Code configurations can be defined in any YAML file in the `.baselime` folder or any of its subfolder.
+Once the `.baselime` folder has been initialised, Observability as Code configurations can be defined in any `YAML` file in the `.baselime` folder or any of its subfolder.

 !!!warning
 It should be noted that the Baselime CLI reserves a `.out` folder at the root of the `.baselime` folder where OaC configurations will be ignored.